ryuismyu/learning_python_sql/README.md

 # learning_python_sql
-My notes on learning python and sql
+Thesea are my notes on learning python and SQL in my start to becoming a data analyst.